1975 Australian constitutional crisis: Meeting at Yarralumla

+Kerr's statement of reasons read:

 After Whitlam left, Kerr called Fraser in, informed him of the dismissal, and asked if he would form a caretaker government, to which Fraser agreed.
 Fraser later stated that his overwhelming sensation at the news was relief.
 Fraser left to return to Parliament House, where he conferred with Coalition leaders, while Kerr joined the luncheon party that had been waiting for him, apologising to his guests and offering the excuse that he had been busy dismissing the Government.

 Parliamentary strategy

 Whitlam returned to The Lodge, where he had lunch.
 When his aides arrived, he informed them of his sacking.
 Whitlam drafted a resolution for the House, expressing confidence in his Government.
 No ALP Senate leaders were at The Lodge, nor did Whitlam and his party contact any when they drove back to Parliament House, confining their strategy to the House of Representatives.

 Prior to Whitlam's dismissal, the Labor leadership decided to introduce a motion that the Senate pass the appropriation bills.
 With ALP senators unaware of Whitlam's sacking, that plan went ahead.
-Senator Doug McClelland, manager of the ALP Government's business in the Senate, informed Coalition Senate leader Reg Withers of Labor's intent at about 1.30 pm.
+Senator Doug McClelland, manager of the ALP government in the Senate, informed Coalition Senate leader Reg Withers of Labor's intent at about 1:30 pm.
 Withers then attended a leadership meeting where he learned of Fraser's appointment and assured the new prime minister he could secure supply.
 When the Senate convened, the ALP Senate leader, Ken Wriedt, made the motion to pass the appropriation bills.
 As Wriedt did so, he was told that the government had been sacked, which he initially refused to believe.
-Authoritative word did not reach Wriedt until 2.15 pm, by which time it was too late to withdraw the motion and instead obstruct his party's appropriation bill to hinder Fraser.
-At 2.24 pm, Labor's appropriation bills passed the Senate, fulfilling Fraser's first promise of providing supply.
+Authoritative word did not reach Wriedt until 2:15 pm, by which time it was too late to withdraw the motion and instead obstruct his party's appropriation bill to hinder Fraser.
+At 2:24 pm, Labor's appropriation bills passed the Senate, fulfilling Fraser's first promise of providing supply.

 In the House, desultory debate on Fraser's censure motion ended with it being amended by the ALP majority into a condemnation of Fraser and passed on a party line vote.
-By 2.34 pm, when Fraser rose and announced that he had been commissioned as prime minister, word of the dismissal had spread through the House.
+By 2:34 pm, when Fraser rose and announced that he had been commissioned as prime minister, word of the dismissal had spread through the House.
 Fraser announced his intent to advise a double dissolution, and moved that the House adjourn.
 His motion was defeated.
 Fraser's new government suffered repeated defeats in the House, which passed a motion of no confidence in him, and asked the Speaker, Gordon Scholes, to urge the Governor-General to recommission Whitlam.
-Scholes, attempting to communicate this to the Governor-General, was initially told that an appointment might not be possible that day, but after stating that he would reconvene the House and tell them of the refusal, was given an appointment with Kerr for 4.45 pm.
+Scholes, attempting to communicate this to the Governor-General, was initially told that an appointment might not be possible that day, but after stating that he would reconvene the House and tell them of the refusal, was given an appointment with Kerr for 4:45 pm.